MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 Drawing
 -------

-The header file ``LLVG_PAINTER_impl.h`` provides the functions called by the application via VectorGraphicsPainter to draw a path.
+The header file ``LLVG_PAINTER_impl.h`` provides the functions called by the Application via VectorGraphicsPainter to draw a path.

 - A path can be drawn with a 32-bit color (ARGB8888): ``LLVG_PAINTER_IMPL_drawPath``.
 - A path can be drawn with a :ref:`linear gradient <section_vg_gradient>`: ``LLVG_PAINTER_IMPL_drawGradient``.